 - Maternity Clothes Are Like Christmas Trees: The Clothes-Buying Ban Continues

 Step 7: Empower yourself to insource!

-In combing through your expenses, identify every line item where you’re paying someone else to do work for you.
-Examples: a housekeeper, a lawn care service, dog groomers, hairdressers, dry cleaners, photographers for family photos, home repairs–you get the gist.
+Identify every line item where you’re paying someone else to do work for you, such as a housekeeper, a lawn care service, dog groomers, hairdressers, dry cleaners, photographers for family photos, home repairs–you get the gist.
 If you’re serious about taking your frugality to the next level, it’s time to get serious about embracing the awesome power of insourcing.

-By doing all of this stuff ourselves, Mr. FW and I reap a four-fold benefit: 1) we save tons-o-money; 2) we learn new skills; 3) we permanently eliminate these expenses from our lives; 4) we grew closer in our relationship.
+By doing all of this stuff ourselves, my husband and I reap a four-fold benefit: 1) we save tons-o-money; 2) we learn new skills; 3) we permanently eliminate these expenses from our lives; 4) we grow closer in our relationship.

 A few tips for getting started on your own insourcing journey:

 - How Insourcing Strengthened Our Marriage (no joke!)

 - How I Take My Own Holiday Family Photos (And Make Them Look Good!)

 - How to Give Home Haircuts in 8 Easy Steps

 - Final Frontier Of Frugality: My Husband Gave Me A Haircut